cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 * Do you understand what the plot is showing?
 What information about the signal strength parameter can be inferred from the plot?

 ### Extension: expected fits
 To run *expected* fits we simply add `-t N` to the combine command.
 For `N>0`, this will generate N random toys from the model and fit each one independently.
-For `N=-1`, this will generate an asimov toys in which all statistical fluctuations from the model are suppressed.
+For `N=-1`, this will generate an asimov toy in which all statistical fluctuations from the model are suppressed.

-You can use the `--expectSignal 1` option to see the signal strength parameter to 1 when generating the toy.
+You can use the `--expectSignal 1` option to set the signal strength parameter to 1 when generating the toy.
 Alternatively, `--expectSignal 0` will generate a toy from the background-only model.
-For multiple parameter models you can set the initial values when generating the toy(s) using `--setParameters`.
-For example, if you want to throw a toy where the Higgs mass is at 124 GeV and the background slope parameter `alpha` is equation -0.05, you would add `--setParameters MH=124.0,alpha=-0.05`.
+For multiple parameter models you can set the initial values when generating the toy(s) using the `--setParameters` option of combine.
+For example, if you want to throw a toy where the Higgs mass is at 124 GeV and the background slope parameter `alpha` is equal to -0.05, you would add `--setParameters MH=124.0,alpha=-0.05`.

-* Try running the asimov likelihood scan for `r=1` and `r=0`, and plotting the likelihood scans.
+* Try running the asimov likelihood scan for `r=1` and `r=0`, and plotting them using the `plot1DScan.py` script.

 ### Extension: goodness-of-fit tests
 The goodness-of-fit tests available in combine are only well-defined for binned maximum likelihood fits.
 Therefore, to perform a goodness-of-fit test with a parametric datacard, make sure to save the data object as a `RooDataHist`, as in `workspace_bkg_binned.root`.